LibreDrop-ORG/libredrop/README.md

 - On-screen debug log shows discovery events.
 - Display your device's IP and manually connect to another IP.
 Connection attempts show success or failure in the debug log.
+- If multiple local IP addresses are detected at startup, a dialog lists each interface and IP so you can choose which one to use.
 - After connecting, use the menu to send a file through the established link.
 - When connected, the remote IP and greeting emoji are shown.
 - Received files are saved in your chosen directory (defaulting to Downloads).